emilyfuhrman/emilyfuhrman.github.io/_posts/2022-08-05-ac-soundscapes.md

 tags:
   - static
 ---
 Audio visualizations of a humming air conditioning unit.
-Summer mundaneity in a series of three prints.
+Summer mundanity in a series of three prints.